OWASP/www-project-winfim.net/README.md

    1. WinFIM.NET can capture the current remote connection status at the beginning of every file checking cycle.
       When suspicious file changes are identified, this information may able to speed up the whole forensic / threat hunting process.
       1. This is disabled by default.
 To enable:
-         1. Edit the file `WinFIM.NET Service.exe.config` (Sourcecode filename: `App.config`
+         1. Edit the file `WinFIM.NET.Service.exe.config` (Sourcecode filename: `App.config`
          2. To enable, edit app.config file, change the entry `is_capture_remote_connection_status` to `True`

 # Running
 - If the Windows service has been installed, WinFIM.NET will automatically start on system startup
-- If the Windows service has not been installed, or if it is not started, executing the file `WinFIM.NET Service.exe` will launch WinFIM.NET as a console application
+- If the Windows service has not been installed, or if it is not started, executing the file `WinFIM.NET.Service.exe` will launch WinFIM.NET as a console application

 # Running in Docker
 ``` powershell